lidofinance/withdrawals-api/how-estimation-works.md

-## How withdrawal request time calculation works
+## Understanding withdrawal waiting time estimation

+### Introduction

+The document elucidates the algorithm behind estimating the waiting time involved from placing a withdrawal request to its finalization, helping users and developers grasp the underlying processes.

+### The algorithm explained

-### The algorithm of searching for a first suitable calculation case:
+The estimation of the withdrawal waiting time begins by identifying the first suitable calculation case, based on the following conditions:

-1. `bunker` mode is active.
+1. checks if the `bunker` mode is active.
-2. `buffer` or `vaultsBalance` has enough funds.
+2. determines if the `buffer` or `vaultsBalance` has possess enough funds to cover withdrawal request.
-3.  select minimum frame from the following three cases of `rewardOnly`, *`validatorBalances`* or *`exitValidators`.*
+3. selects the minimum frame from the following three cases of `rewardOnly`, `validatorBalances` or `exitValidators`.

-Each case of calculation finds epoch when Lido can finalize requests, but finalization happens during Accounting Oracle report and it happens in exact reference slot.
-Here are examples of reference slots for different networks: mainnet - 12:00:04 UTC, goerli - 05:28:00 UTC, holesky - each 2 hours.
+The finalization of requests aligns with the [AccountingOracle](https://docs.lido.fi/contracts/accounting-oracle) report, occurring at exact reference slots across different networks (e.g., 12:00:04 UTC for Mainnet).

 ### Calculate next report time